cumbanch/TACS-COVID-G2/README.md

  - **Database**: covid-19-db-dev

 The application will be accesible from [http://localhost:8080/](http://localhost:8080/) and the port **9229** will be available to link a debugger.
-In this mode the data of the database is:
+In this mode the data connection of the database is:

  - **Host**: covid-19-db-dev
  - **Port**: 35432